maxGraph/maxGraph/packages/website/docs/usage/migrate-from-mxgraph.md

 - `getXml`(): Update your code to use `xmlUtils.getXml()` instead of `mxUtils.getXml()`.
 - `createXmlDocument()`: Update your code to use `xmlUtils.createXmlDocument()` instead of `mxUtils.createXmlDocument()`.

+### Removed methods from `mxUtils`

+The following methods of `mxUtils` have been removed without replacements in `maxGraph`.
+Use your own implementation or 3rd party libraries instead:
+- `mxUtils.button`
+- `mxUtils.error`

 ### `mxAbstractCanvas2D`

 The `mxAbstractCanvas2D` class has been renamed to `AbstractCanvas2D` in `maxGraph`, and there is a parameter type change in one of its methods.